ibm-cloud-docs/Registry/iam.md

 Access to {{site.data.keyword.registrylong}} for users in your account is controlled by {{site.data.keyword.iamlong}} (IAM).
 {: shortdesc}

 When IAM policies are enabled for your account in {{site.data.keyword.registrylong_notm}}, every user that accesses the {{site.data.keyword.registrylong_notm}} service in your account must be assigned an access policy with an IAM user role defined.
 That policy determines what role the user has within the context of the service, and what actions the user can perform.
-Each action in {{site.data.keyword.registrylong_notm}} is mapped to one or more [IAM user roles](/docs/iam?topic=iam-userroles).
+Each action in {{site.data.keyword.registrylong_notm}} is mapped to one or more [IAM access](/docs/account?topic=account-userroles).

 IAM policies are enforced only when you use IAM to log in to {{site.data.keyword.registrylong_notm}}.
 If you log in to {{site.data.keyword.registrylong_notm}} by using another method, such as a registry token (deprecated), your policies are not enforced.
 If you want to restrict access to one or more namespaces for an ID that you are using for automation, use an IAM service ID instead of a registry token.
-For more information about service IDs, see [Creating and working with service IDs](/docs/iam?topic=iam-serviceids#serviceids).
+For more information about service IDs, see [Creating and working with service IDs](/docs/account?topic=account-serviceids#serviceids).

 If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement for each region so that you can use {{site.data.keyword.iamlong}} (IAM) access role policies to manage access to the {{site.data.keyword.registrylong_notm}} service.
 If you do not enable this policy, any user in the account can manage registry resources.
 For more information, see [Enabling policy enforcement for existing users](/docs/Registry?topic=Registry-user#existing_users).
 {: tip}